Diaspora Revolt: Commemoration in Egypt

-At Oxyrhynchus, a festival commemorating the victory over the Jews continued to be observed nearly 80 years later, around 200 CE, during the visit of Septimius Severus to Egypt, as documented in papyrus CPJ II 450:The inhabitants of Oxyrhynchus possess the goodwill, faithfulness and friendship to the Romans, which they showed in the war against the Jews, fighting on your side.
-And even now they celebrate the day of victory as a festival day each year.This celebration drew participants and spectators from diverse social groups, including Greco-Egyptian elites and local Egyptian peasants, suggesting its development within traditional Egyptian festival frameworks.
-Its annual occurrence linked it to the agricultural cycle of the period, highlighting its importance in the community.
+At Oxyrhynchus, a festival commemorating the victory over the Jews was still observed nearly 80 years later, around 200 CE, during the visit of Emperor Septimius Severus to Egypt, as documented in papyrus CPJ II 450:

+The inhabitants of Oxyrhynchus possess the goodwill, faithfulness and friendship to the Romans, which they showed in the war against the Jews, fighting on your side.
+And even now they celebrate the day of victory as a festival day each year.

-David Frankfurter, a scholar of ancient religion, argues that the festival involved a ritual re-dramatization of the victory, portraying the Jews as Typhonians (followers of Set-Typhon) and their defeat as the triumph of Horus-Pharaoh, with their expulsion framed as a purification of the land.
-The Egyptian priesthood, who had previously recast the Greek Ptolemaic rulers as traditional pharaohs, apparently led these celebrations, continuing an earlier priestly tradition that had produced anti-Jewish polemics through figures like Manetho and Chaeremon.
+David Frankfurter, a scholar of ancient religion, drew on Egyptian texts that portray Jews as worshippers of Set and associate them with cosmic disorder, as well as on the Egyptian practice of re-enacting mythic battles, to propose a reconstruction of the festival.
+He theorized that it involved a ritual re-dramatization of the victory, portraying the Jews as Typhonians (followers of Set-Typhon) and their defeat as the triumph of Horus-Pharaoh, with their expulsion framed as a purification of the land.
+The Egyptian priesthood, who had previously recast the Greek Ptolemaic rulers as traditional pharaohs, possibly led these celebrations, continuing an earlier priestly tradition that had produced anti-Jewish polemics through figures such as Manetho and Chaeremon of Alexandriaq.
+Frankfurter also suggested that the festival drew participants and spectators from diverse social groups, ranging from Greco-Egyptian elites to local Egyptian peasants.
+Its annual occurrence linked it to the agricultural cycle of the period, reinforcing its significance in the eyes of the local population.